dragonfly-ai/JamaJS/README.md

 - Java 8 JDK is required.
 Type in ``java -version`` in a console to make sure that you have a >1.8 JDK.
 - The `node` and `npm` executables must be in the path (https://nodejs.org).
 - Install Maven (https://maven.apache.org/install.html).

+## Exclusions

+This port of JAMA excludes the testing code, the documentation, and a few methods in the Matrix class which rely on IO.